Take part in a stirring Welcome to Country ceremony at the East Arnhem Indigenous community of Yirrkala.

 Experience a traditional Welcome to Country ceremony performed by the friendly locals of South Goulburn Island.

 After breakfast, climb aboard a Zodiac and head to South Goulburn Island, where you’ll take part in a special Signature Experience.
-Then, the choice is yours when it comes to discovering the island.
-You might like to visit a local arts centre and see the many creations on show, or take in more of the island's natural landscapes on an in-depth exploration.
-Alternatively, get a deeper understanding of life on the island as you hear stories of local traditions and sea cucumber harvesting.Daily :
+Then, get a deeper understanding of life on the island as you take in the natural landscape on an exploration with the locals.Daily :

 Set out on an exploration of the pristine Tiwi Islands today.

 Wake to the serenity of the Tiwi Islands today, where you’ll disembark to explore the first of the two islands, Bathurst Island.
 Enjoy a locally guided walk through the community of Nguiu.
 Spend time with the locals while they work on their weaving and painting, enjoying some freshly baked damper and billy tea as you watch.
 Visit the Patakijiyali Museum to see traditional art that depicts Tiwi Dreamtime stories.
 Then, enjoy a demonstration of totem dances and a smoking ceremony.
-Later, head out on a scenic helicopter flight, soaring over Bathurst and Melville Islands (subject to weather conditions).Daily :
+Later, head out on a Zodiac adventure through the intricate creek systems of Melville Island (subject to weather and tidal conditions).Daily :

 Your journey comes to an end today after breakfast as you disembark your ship in Wyndham and transfer to Kununurra for your onward flight home.Daily :